auth0/docs/articles/libraries/_includes/_change_get_profile.md

 The deprecated `getProfile()` function was reimplemented in Lock 11.
 The previous implementation received an [ID Token](/tokens/id-token) as a parameter and returned the user profile.

-The new implementation requires an [Access Token](/tokens/overview-access-tokens) parameter instead.
+The new implementation requires an <dfn data-key="access-token">Access Token</dfn> parameter instead.